escalandres/escalandres/ReadMe.md

 # 💫 About Me:
 I am a 6th semester telematics engineering student  at UPIITA - IPN, Mexico..
-I am characterized by my facility for<br>teamwork and my enthusiasm for learning and developing my skills.
+I am characterized by my facility for teamwork and my enthusiasm for learning and developing my skills.
 I am looking for a job<br>opportunity to contribute with my knowledge and skills; also to gain more experience, and<br>continue to grow as a web developer.<br><br>

 ## 🌐 Socials: